 All rooms have a private or ensuite bathroom, so bring all your own bathroom essentials.
 This includes bath towels, hand towels, washcloths, soap, toothbrush, toothpaste, shampoo, and toilet paper.
 You should also bring some cleaning supplies to clean the bathroom itself.

 13. Shower Organizer

 A shower caddy is an excellent way to keep all your shower essentials organized and easily accessible.

 It rains in New York on a regular basis.
 Make sure to keep dry when walking between classes by bringing an umbrella and/or a raincoat and rain boots.

-Moving away from home for the first time and into a college dorm room can be a lot to deal with.
+Moving away from home for the first time and into a Residence Hall can be a lot to deal with.
 By having what you need, your room will feel more like home and you’ll be ready to live your best NYC life!